strangerstudios/memberlite/docs/footer-variations.md

 - Footers are stored as CPT posts, not PHP templates or widget areas
 - Content is rendered via `do_blocks()` + `do_shortcode()`
 - Settings store the footer's `post_name` (slug), not its ID, so they are portable across environments (dev → staging → production)
-- The legacy widget-area footer remains available as a fallback
+- The default widget-area footer remains available as a fallback (value `'0'`)

 ---